 Install Office 365 ProPlus on a shared virtual machine

-In this scenario, you install Office 365 ProPlus as part of an operating system image, such as one running Windows 8.1.
+In this scenario, you install Office 365 ProPlus as part of a client operating system image, such as one running Windows 8.1 or Windows 10.
 Then, you use RDS and Hyper-V to create a group of virtual machines based on that image.
 These virtual machines can be shared by multiple users.
 In RDS, this is known as either a virtual desktop pool or a pooled virtual desktop collection, depending on which version of RDS that you're using.

 You can also use RDS to assign a virtual machine to a specific user.
 RDS calls that a personal virtual desktop.
 In that scenario, you don't use shared computer activation, because the virtual machine isn't shared among multiple users.